-Author's addresses: TU Wien, Distributed Systems Group, Argentinierstrasse 8/184-1, A-1040 Vienna, Austria.
-Email: {e.copil, d.moldovan, truong, dustdar}@dsg.tuwien.ac.at.
+Authors' addresses: TU Wien, Distributed Systems Group, Argentinierstrasse 8/184-1, A-1040 Vienna, Austria; emails: {e.copil, d.moldovan, truong, dustdar}@dsg.tuwien.ac.at.

-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for components of this work owned by others than the author(s) must be honored.
+Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies show this notice on the first page or initial screen of a display along with the full citation.
+Copyrights for components of this work owned by others than ACM must be honored.
 Abstracting with credit is permitted.
-To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
-Request permissions from permissions@acm.org.
+To copy otherwise, to republish, to post on servers, to redistribute to lists, or to use any component of this work in other works requires prior specific permission and/or a fee.
+Permissions may be requested from Publications Dept., ACM, Inc., 2 Penn Plaza, Suite 701, New York, NY 10121-0701 USA, fax +1 (212) 869-0481, or permissions@acm.org.

+© 2016 ACM 1533-5399/2016/08-ART18 \$15.00

-^{© 2015} Copyright held by the owner/author(s).
-Publication rights licensed to ACM.
-1533-5399/2015/XXXX-ARTXXXX \$15.00 indicators at different layers of the service.
-Therefore, there is a strong need for mechanisms to specify multi-level elasticity requirements, customized for various parts of the cloud service.
-To address these requirements, we need to develop means for multi-level elasticity requirements specification targeting high level goals referring to not only resources but, more importantly, to quality and cost, following the multi-dimensional definition of elasticity [Dustdar et al. 2011].
-Moreover, we need to manage both the static description of the cloud service, and its runtime behavior, which depends on the virtual infrastructures on which it runs.
+As there are various types of stakeholders interested in cloud-hosted services (e.g., cloud service developers and cloud service providers), they might have different preferences at various abstraction levels.
+They have coarse- or fine-grained knowledge about parts of their services.
+For instance, the provider knows how much he or she is willing to pay for the entire service to be hosted on the cloud, while the developer knows quality indicators at different layers of the service.
+Therefore, there is a strong need for mechanisms to specify multilevel elasticity requirements, customized for various parts of the cloud service.
+To address these requirements, we need to develop means for multilevel elasticity requirements specification targeting high-level goals referring to not only resources but also, more importantly, quality and cost, following the multi-dimensional definition of elasticity [Dustdar et al. 2011].
+Moreover, we need to manage both the static description of the cloud service and its runtime behavior, which depends on the virtual infrastructures on which it runs.